jkourosh/API-Key-Manager/README.md

 ![my space](./assets/img/preview.png)

-## Deploy your Space
+## Deploy your Key Manager

-You can deploy, or publish your Space to the web using Static Web Apps.
+You can deploy, or publish your's .

 1. Fork this repo
 2. Review  through the Code then creating your Idea.